JaqiKal/task-master/README.md

   * As a first-time visitor, I want to easily understand the purpose of the task organizer app so that I can decide if it meets my needs.

-    * *Achieved by*:  Providing having a clear and concise description welcome message on the app's landing page.
+    * *Achieved by*:  Providing a clear and concise description welcome message on the app's landing page.

 ##### User story 2: Intuitive UI